NFL Bet Types Explained

 NFL Point Spread

-Point spreads represent a point total that a team is predicted to win or lose by.
-Teams listed in the negative are favored to win while teams listed in the positive are predicted to lose.
+NFL point spreads represent a point total that a team is predicted to win or lose by and its safe to say that betting on NFL point spreads is probably one of the most popular wagering options for legally betting on NFL teams.
+The teams listed in the negative are favored to win while teams listed in the positive are predicted to lose.
 Using the betting line above as an example, we find that Kansas City is favored to win the game by 10 points.

 A wager placed on the Chiefs will require them to win by 11 or more points for bets to pay off.
 Alternatively, a wager on the Texans will require them to lose by 9 points or less in order to win the bet.